-- 1) Obtain the PAC Import File information from the Cisco ACS server. - A-ID (required) Authority Identification (the actual FAST server identifier) typically this can be a somewhat cryptic expression and is HEX formatted. - o A-ID Info (optional) a user-friendly name for the A-ID - 2) Enter the information into the appropriate PAC Import File text box.
+- 1) Obtain the PAC Import File information from the Cisco ACS server. - A-ID (required) Authority Identification (the actual FAST server identifier) typically this can be a somewhat cryptic expression - o A-ID Info (optional) a user-friendly name for the A-ID - 2) Enter the information into the appropriate PAC Import File text box.